Contact

 Resources

-All residents are provided with a Queen’s email address, internet access and dedicated office space with a computer.
+All residents are provided with a Queen’s email address, internet access, and dedicated office space with computers.
 On-site library facilities include a small departmental library containing print and medical resources and an excellent hospital library with knowledgeable staff.
-The Health Sciences Library on the Queen’s University campus has additional resources.
+The Health Sciences Library on the Queen’s University campus has additional resources with knowledgeable librarians.

 Read more